HangCcZ/Frontend-Mentor-Challenges/README.md

 - 3-column preview card component.
 [Click here to see](https://frontend-mentor-challenges-nextjs.vercel.app/)
 - order-summary-component-main.
 [Click here to see](https://frontend-mentor-challenges-order-summary-component-main.vercel.app/)
 - tip-calculator-app.
 [Click here to see](https://frontend-mentor-challenge-tip-calculator-app.vercel.app/)
+- Pomodoro.
+(Working in progress, I do not have premium so I'm not using any asset or color from Frontend Mentor).
+[Click here to see the source code](https://github.com/HangCcZ/Pomodoro)